yamchips/next-app/Learning-notes.md

 ### Sign out users

 Add a link component with url '/api/auth/signout'.
 This route is automatically created by NextAuth so no manually configuration needed, just like sign in route.

+### Protect routes

+In real world, when a user wants to visit some private route, log in is required.

+Create a middleware.ts in the root folder, import middleware.
+Define config variable to include all private paths that require user log in.